CodeStix/typed-react-form/articles/Custom-input.md

 ![custom input](https://raw.githubusercontent.com/wiki/CodeStix/typed-react-form/images/custominput.gif)

-Custom input that shows an error when needed, paints gray background when modified, gets disabled when submitting and shows its defaultValue as a placeholder.
+The following code resembles a custom input component that shows an error when needed, paints gray background when modified, gets disabled when submitting and shows its defaultValue as a placeholder.
 You can tweak this custom input further by implementing transformations for different input types, allowing `HTMLInputAttributes` etc.

 ```jsx
 function CustomInput<T>(props: { form: FormState<T>; name: keyof T; children?: React.ReactNode }) {